MontiCore/object-diagram/README.md

 }
 ```

-Save the text file as `Example.od` in the directory where `OD4ReportCLI.jar` is located.
+Save the text file as `Example.od` in the directory where `OD4ReportTool.jar` is located.

 Now execute the following command:

 ```
-java -jar OD4ReportCLI.jar -i Example.od
+java -jar OD4ReportTool.jar -i Example.od
 ```

-You may notice that the CLI tool prints no output to the console.
+You may notice that the tool prints no output to the console.
 This means that the tool has
 parsed the file `Example.od` successfully.

 ### Step 2: Pretty-Printing

-The CLI tool provides a pretty-printer for the OD language.
+The tool provides a pretty-printer for the OD language.
 A pretty-printer can be used, e.g., to
 fix the formatting of files containing ODs.
 To execute the pretty-printer, the `-pp,--prettyprint`
 option can be used.
 Using the option without any arguments pretty-prints the models contained in the
 input files to the console.